philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 ---
 tags: post
-title: Thowards relyable assistants in a world of LLMs (W.I.P.)
+title: Thowards relyable assistants in a world of LLMs (Part 1)
 layout: mylayout.njk
 author: Philipp
 date: 2024-03-24
 ---

+The purpose of this Multi-Part article is to introduce a novel approach for AI automation assistants as well as give an introduction to general machine learning to allow a broader audience to harvest this approach.

+Part 1 will introduce the reader to the subject matter, part 2 explain the novel routing approach.

 ## Introduction
 To constantly push back against novel technologies has been part of my life since many years.